ThiagoFontes/Nabbi/README.md

   - If the folder doesn't exist create
 - Now open conky-manager and this theme should be listed

-  Clonning the repositorie may result on a broken/testing configuration please always go for the release page to download the most recent release.
+  Clonning the repository may result on a broken/testing configuration please always go for the release page to download the most recent release.